 Denial of Parental Access.
-The responsible authority or designee may deny parental access to private data when the juvenile requests this denial and the responsible authority or designee determines that withholding the data would be in the best interest of the juvenile, pursuant to Minnesota Statutes Section 13.384, Subdivision 3.
+The responsible authority or designee may deny parental access to private data when the juvenile requests this denial and the responsible authority or designee determines that withholding the data would be in the best interest of the juvenile.
 The request from the juvenile must be in writing stating the reasons for the request.
 In determining the best interest of the juvenile, the responsible authority or designee will consider:

-- Whether the juvenile is of sufficient age and maturity to explain the reasons and understand the consequences, - Whether denying access may protect the juvenile from physical or emotional harm, - Whether there are reasonable grounds to support the juvenile's reasons, and - Whether the data concerns medical, dental, or other health services provided under Minnesota Statutes Section 144.346.
+- Whether the juvenile is of sufficient age and maturity to explain the reasons and understand the consequences, - Whether denying access may protect the juvenile from physical or emotional harm, - Whether there are reasonable grounds to support the juvenile's reasons, and - Whether the data concerns medical, dental, or other health services provided under Minnesota Statutes Sections 144.341 to 144.347.
 If so, the data may be released only if failure to inform the parent would seriously jeopardize the health of the minor.